Small Business Insurance: A Strategic Guide

 Workers’ comp premiums are based on your payroll, industry classification code, and claims history.
 Average costs range from $0.75 to $2.50 per $100 of payroll for office-based businesses, while construction and manufacturing companies may pay $5 to $15 or more per $100.

-Professional liability insurance, also called errors and omissions (E&O) coverage, protects businesses that provide advice, services, or professional expertise.
+Professional liability insurance (our errors and omissions insurance for small business guide covers this in detail), also called errors and omissions (E&O) coverage, protects businesses that provide advice, services, or professional expertise.
 It covers claims alleging negligence, mistakes, missed deadlines, or failure to deliver promised results.

 This coverage is essential for consultants, accountants, architects, engineers, IT professionals, real estate agents, and any business where clients rely on your expertise.
 A single malpractice or negligence claim can cost $25,000 to $100,000 or more in legal defense and settlements, even if the claim has no merit.